-The key difference between the two is that converged infrastructures rely on hardware and employ building blockers, while hyper converged infrastructures are software defined.
+The key difference between the two is that converged infrastructures rely on hardware and employ building blockers.
+This is opposed to hyper converged infrastructures which are software defined.

 In other words, converged infrastructures have the capability to separate computing, networking and storage components in order to create a converged system.
 But, hyperconvergence allows everything to be run together in a virtual environment.

-Additionally, most industry experts would say that there are more benefits to be had by businesses when it comes to hyperconvergence.
-For example, hyperconvergence platforms are software based and this allows them to utilise the very latest technological innovations in ways that hardware platforms cannot.
+Additionally, most industry experts would say that there are more benefits to businesses when it comes to hyperconvergence.
+For example, hyperconvergence platforms are software based.
+This allows them to utilise the very latest technological innovations in ways that hardware platforms cannot.

 Why does it matter for businesses?

 Converged infrastructures have become more and more complex over time and this has placed a significant burden on IT departments.
-But, these kinds of complex legacy systems take up more than just employee time, as they normally end up being more expensive to run and maintain over their more modern hyper converged counterparts.
+But, these kinds of complex legacy systems take up more than just employee time.
+Additionally, they normally end up being more expensive to run and maintain over their more modern hyper converged counterparts.

 Hyperconvergence platforms can easily scale with your business at any given time and continue to remain flexible even when dealing with the toughest of business requirements.
 However, handing so much responsibility away from in-house IT departments and over to vendors is a bit of a pain point for some businesses.

-Are there any risks to take into account?
+Are there any risks of hyperconvergence to take into account?

-While vendors are keen to point out the potential savings to be made post set up, some companies have found this not to be the case.
+While vendors are keen to outline potential savings post set up, some companies have found this untrue.
 After all, this is new technology and requires IT staff to be trained in an ongoing way.

 Another issue with hyperconvergence revolves around how vendors have chosen to explore many different directions with the technology.
 While this can be seen as a positive by some, it has made hyper converged infrastructure a little confusing to the casual customer.